rufig/spf/docs/intro.en.md

 performs inlining and peephole-optimization.
 More on ForthWiki (in russian):
 "[Optimizing compiler](http://wiki.forth.org.ru/optimizer)".

+**Tuning optimizer** *(default values are ok in the vast majority of cases, most probably you dont need these options!)*

+* `DIS-OPT` disables macrooptimization
+* `SET-OPT` enables macrooptimization (it is on by default)
+* `0 TO MM_SIZE` disables inlining (remember that inlining of `DO` `LOOP` and some other words is performed by the spf kernel itself and thus is not affected with this option)
+* `TRUE TO ?C-JMP` enables recursion tail-call optimization (disabled by default, may not work in some cases)

-**NB**: If your program starts behaving in a strange way, try to temporarily turn off the optimizer using `DIS-OPT` (turn on with `SET-OPT`), probably (unlikely!) you have encountered a bug in optimizer.
-If so - cut the piece of code where the bug occurs and send it to the author.
+**NB**: If your program starts behaving in a strange way, try to temporarily turn off the optimizer using `DIS-OPT`, probably (very unlikely!) you have encountered a bug in optimizer.
+If so - locate the piece of code where the bug occurs and file a bugreport please.

 You can examine results of the word compilation as a native code with
 disassembler: